cortex-lab/phy/docs/troubleshooting.md

 ```

+### Channel label inconsistency

+The channel labels displayed in the views may be invalid.
+This may happen because the latest version of phy takes the `channel_map.npy` file into account when displaying the channel names in the views.
+If you want to disable this behavior, do the following:

+1. Add `show_mapped_channels = False` in your `params.py` file.
+2. Delete the `.phy` subdirectory within your data directory.
+3. Launch phy again.

 ### Error "No module named PyQt5.sip"

 If you receive the error: `No module named PyQt5.sip`, try to run the following commands in your conda environment (solution found by Claire Ward):